Blastro2600x/DBMS-PROJECT/readme.md

-Here’s the updated README with only the API endpoints included in the Flask code provided:

----

 # **Social Media App Backend**

 A lightweight backend implementation for a social media application using Flask and MySQL.
 This project includes CRUD functionality for users, posts, comments, likes, and messages, with a clean and modular structure to simplify development and scalability.